nanoporetech/megalodon/docs/common_arguments.rst

       - These mappings contain reference sequence at all positions except for per-read called variants.
 The base quality scores encode the likelihood for that reference anchored variant for use in the whathap phasing algorithm.
       - This file is useful for visualizing per-read variant calls as well as potential variant phasing.
-    - ``mod_mappings`` provide refernce-anchored per-read modified base calls.
+    - ``mod_mappings`` provide reference-anchored per-read modified base calls.

-      - These mappings contain the mappedreference sequence annotated with modified base calls at all instances of ``--mod-motif``s.
+      - These mappings contain the mapped reference sequence annotated with modified base calls at all instances of ``--mod-motif``s.
       - This file is useful for visualizing per-read modified base calls (e.g. IGV bisulfite mode for CpG calls).
       - This file may also allow a port to standard bisulfite pipelines that are capable of processing long-reads.
   - Default output is basecalls only.